i-heart-php/test-project/README.md

-# based on laravel-api-boilerplate
+# forked from laravel-api-boilerplate

-This is a boilerplate for writing RESTful API projects using Laravel, a "Starter Kit" you can use to build your API in seconds.
+This demo application is an example RESTful API using Laravel.
+The backend is api only, however GET requests to docroot will redirect to the SPA written in Vanilla JS.

 ##### Packages: